Nasal administration: Nasal drugs

 The area of intranasal medication delivery provides a huge opportunity for research – both for specifically developed pharmaceutical drugs designed for intranasal treatment, as well as for investigating off-label uses of commonly available generic medications.
 Steroids, and a large number of inhalational anaesthetic agents are being used commonly.
 The recent developments in intranasal drug delivery systems are prodigious.
 Peptide drugs (hormone treatments) are also available as nasal sprays, in this case to avoid drug degradation after oral administration.
 The peptide analogue desmopressin is, for example, available for both nasal and oral administration, for the treatment of diabetes insipidus.
 The bioavailability of the commercial tablet is 0.1% while that of the nasal spray is 3-5% according to the SPC (Summary of Product Characteristics).
 Intranasal calcitonin, calcitonin-salmon, is used to treat hypercalcaemia arising out of malignancy, Paget's disease of bone, post menopausal and steroid induced osteoporosis, phantom limb pain and other metabolic bone abnormalities, available as Rockbone, Fortical and Miacalcin Nasal Spray.
 GnRH analogues like nafarelin and busurelin are used for the treatment of anovulatory infertility, hypogonadotropic hypogonadism, delayed puberty and cryptorchidism.
 Other potential drug candidates for nasal administration include anaesthetics, antihistamines (Azelastine), antiemetics (particularly metoclopramide and ondansetron) and sedatives that all benefit from a fast onset of effect.
 Intranasal midazolam is found to be highly effective in acute episodes of seizures in children.
 Recently, the upper part of the nasal cavity, as high as the cribriform plate, has been proposed for drug delivery to the brain.
 This "transcribrial route", published first in 2014, was suggested by the author for drugs to be given for Primary Meningoencephalitis.

-Medicines

-Oxytocin

-Oxytocin (brand name Syntocinon) nasal spray is used to increase duration and strength of contractions during labour.
-Intranasal oxytocin is also being actively investigated for many psychiatric conditions including alcohol withdrawal, anorexia nervosa, PTSD, autism, anxiety disorders, pain sensation and schizophrenia.